BridgesUNCC/bridgesAPI/doc/mongo.md

         ]
 }

+You can change the permission on mlab.com. by clicking on database and then on users.

 Here is a command that gives you an idea of which user account uses the most data.
 It is just an idea because this uses the size of the assignments when JSON represented, but mongo keeps BSON formats plus indexing and stuff.

 mysum = {}; db.assignments.aggregate( []).forEach( function(foo){ lsize = JSON.stringify(foo).length; if (foo.email in mysum  ) {mysum[foo.email] += lsize} else { mysum[foo.email]=lsize;; } }  ); mysum;